Minna Rozen: Academic career

 Deepening the research dealing with Greece's modern history led to a study comparing the Greek diaspora with the Jewish diaspora over the generations, whose results led Rozen to study theories of diaspora and migration, which have interested Rozen during the second decade of the twenty-first century.

-Views on the Armenian genocide
+Views and opinions

 Rozen rejects the view that there was an Armenian genocide.
 Israeli historian Yair Auron criticizes her for "practically blam[ing] the Armenians for what happened to them".

-Teaching

-During her years of employment at the University of Haifa, Rozen has introduced to the curriculum of the Jewish History Department the teaching of the Ladino culture.
-She set up the Modern Greek Studies program, and introduced the teaching of the philosophy of history into the School of History at the University of Haifa.